-3. The WEEE market in 2021
+3. The WEEE market in 2023

 - 3.1 It is appropriate in determining the Fee for each compliance year to consider trends and other developments in the WEEE market and consider whether and how the Fee formula should be modified.
-Accordingly, we have: - (1) obtained data and other evidence on WEEE market developments in 2021; and - (2) discussed with JTA members the developments they have observed in the WEEE market in 2021. - 3.2 In this section, we summarise the following key market developments/issues that should be considered in the context of the Fee: - (1) the impact of the Covid-19 pandemic; - (2) increased concentration of WEEE amongst operators; - (3) PCSs not making collections from LA-DCFs; - (4) the Industrial Emissions Directive; and - (5) HGV driver shortages. - 3.3 We then provide a summary of certain Q1 and Q2 2021 collection and EEE Put on Market ("POM") data that we have been provided with. - In summary, despite the continued issues being faced by the WEEE market in 2021, particularly in relation to the ongoing Covid-19 pandemic, collection data shows that WEEE collections are broadly on target.
+Accordingly, we have: - (1) obtained data and other evidence on WEEE market developments in 2023; and - (2) discussed with JTA members the developments they have observed in the WEEE market in 2023. - 3.2 In this section, based on the data and evidence obtained from our discussions with the JTA, we summarise the following key market developments/issues that should be considered in the context of the Fee: - (1) The UK economy (high inflation, increasing interest rates, and the cost of living crisis); - (2) PCSs not making collections from LA-DCFs; - (3) low levels of reuse within the WEEE system; - (4) increasing fragmentation of environmental policies amongst the four nations; - (5) increased concentration of WEEE in the hands of a small numbers of operators; and - (6) the significant increase in disposal of waste vapes. - 3.3 We then summarise certain Q1 and Q2 2023 collection and EEE Put on Market ("POM") data that we have been provided with by the JTA. - In summary, the biggest impact on the EEE and WEEE market in 2023 is the current state of the UK economy and the consequent cost of living crisis.